sphinx-doc/sphinx/doc/faq.rst

 ... add global substitutions or includes?
    Add them in the :confval:`rst_epilog` config value.

+... display the whole TOC tree in the sidebar?
+   Use the :data:`toctree` callable in a custom layout template, probably in the ``sidebartoc`` block.

 ... write my own extension?
    See the :ref:`extension tutorial <exttut>`.